cocreations/cc_core/README.md

   Defaults to white.

   3. appBarBanner : Url.
   An image to add to the app bar.
-If none is supplied, the apps name will be used instead.
+If set to "false", the app won't show an app bar, but if it is empty or omitted completely, the apps name will be used instead.

-  4. appBarButtonColor : String int colour value.
+  1. appBarButtonColor : String int colour value.
   Sets the colour of the side menu button.
   Defaults to white.